 POLSC232: American Government, Topic: 1.1: The Challenge of Democracy and the American Political System.
 1.1: The Challenge of Democracy and the American Political SystemRead over this brief list of questions, which will be addressed over the course of Unit 1.

 You should use it as a guide before each subunit to help you determine some of the most important material to be covered.
 At the end of the unit, use it as a resource for reviewing important terms and concepts.1.1.1: The Purpose, Role, and Impact of GovernmentRead this section.
 Politics is essentially the exercise and use of power within a society.
-Political Science Hub.
-Citizen Genius.
-American Government.
+Various types of power are used within different political systems.

+Full of real life applications and scenarios, Lenz and Holmans provide a text intended to encourage and enable political thinking (a reflective stance toward the world that helps a per… Author/Creator (Digital Rights Manager) Timothy O. Creator Timothy O. Role.
 State & Local Government.
 Most Americans have more daily contact with their state and local governments than with the federal government.

 Police departments, libraries, and schools — not to mention driver's licenses and parking tickets — usually fall under the oversight of state and local governments.
 Each state has its own written constitution, and these documents are often far more elaborate than their federal counterpart.
-English Language Arts and Literacy, Social Studies.
+The Alabama Constitution, for example, contains 310,296 words — more than 40 times as many as the U.S. English Language Arts and Literacy, Social Studies.